BukkyOmo/swapi-challenge/README.md

 > - User Signup
 > - User Sign in
-> - User can create location so as to view it on the map
-> - User can get a particular location he/she has created
+> - User can get all movies available with count of comments specified
-> - User can get all location he/she has created
+> - User can get a particular movie if available
-> - User can edit a location
+> - User can post a comment under an available movie
-> - User can delete a location
+> - User can get all available characters in a movie, sort them by either name, gender or height and filter by gender.

 ---